-Burnt Garlic-Sesame-Chili Oil for Ramen
+Burnt Garlic-Sesame-Chile Oil for Ramen

 Once you've mastered a basic mayu, you can use it as a base for other condiments.
-For something with more of a kick, we like to blend up the garlic oil with minced Thai bird chilies, fresh garlic, and toasted sesame seeds ground with a mortar and pestle.
+For something with more of a kick, we like to blend up the garlic oil with minced Thai bird chiles, fresh garlic, and toasted sesame seeds ground with a mortar and pestle.

 Shio Tare (Salt Seasoning Sauce for Ramen)

 An essential element of most ramen bowls, tare adds salinity and a punch of umami flavor.
 Though this recipe does take a couple of days to make, much of the time is hands-off and the ingredient list is minimal: lemon rinds, salt, and kombu.